cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 Topics include:

-- CBDB architecture and components like master, segments, primary/mirror roles.
-- Installing and configuring CBDB.
-- Management utilities like `gpstart`, `gpstop`, `gpstate`, `gprecoverseg`, `gpaddmirrors`, `gpexpand`.
-- High availability with standby master and replication.
-- Performance features like resource queues and workload management.
-- Table distribution and query processing.
-- Database catalog, directories, processes.
-- Advanced features like columnar storage (AO/AOCO), external tables.
-- Hands-on exercises to create a cluster, recover segments, expand a cluster, work with different table types, etc.

-## 0. Prerequisite
+## Lesson 0.
+Prerequisite

 Before starting this crash course, spend some time going through the [Cloudberry Database Tutorials Based on Single-Node Installation](https://github.com/cloudberrydb/bootcamp/blob/main/101-cbdb-tutorials/README.md) to get familiar with Cloudberry Database and how it works.

-## 1. Where to read the official documentation
+## Lesson 1.
+Where to read the official documentation

 Take a quick look at the official [CBDB Documentation](https://cloudberrydb.org/docs/cbdb-overview).
 No need to worry if you do not understand everything.

-## 2. How to install CBDB
+## Lesson 2.
+How to install CBDB

 To begin your journey with CBDB, you are expected to install CBDB in your preferred environment.
 The following options are available:

 - For testing or trying out CBDB in a sandbox environment, see [Install CBDB in a Sandbox](https://github.com/cloudberrydb/bootcamp/blob/main/000-cbdb-sandbox/README.md).
 - For deploying CBDB in other environments (including the production environment) and the prerequisite software/hardware configuration, see [CBDB Deployment Guide](https://cloudberrydb.org/docs/cbdb-op-deploy-guide).

-## 3. Cluster architecture
+## Lesson 3.
+Cluster architecture

 A CBDB cluster has one master host (usually named `mdw`) and multiple segment hosts (usually named `sdwXX`).